-Several years ago I had the idea of cycling on my own to Italy from Scotland, however when I first mentioned my dream to family and friends it was met with disbelief and laughter as they knew me well.
-I was unfit, my knowledge of bike mechanics was negligible, as were my map reading skills, AND I have a poor sense of direction!
-Plus the idea of doing it on my own was dismissed so at this point I put the idea on the back burner as it did seem a bit ludicrous.
-But time marched on, I was going to too many funerals, I wanted to prove there was still life in the old dog yet.
+Several years ago I had the idea of cycling on my own to Italy from Scotland.
+However, when I first mentioned my dream to family and friends it was met with disbelief and laughter as they knew me well.
+I was unfit, my knowledge of bike mechanics was negligible, as were my map reading skills, and I have a poor sense of direction!
+Plus the idea of doing it on my own was dismissed.
+So at this point I put the idea on the back burner as it did seem a bit ludicrous.
+But time marched on.
+I was going to too many funerals and I wanted to prove there was still life in the old dog yet.
 I wanted to be an inspiration to my children and grandchildren, to my family and friends and to anyone who knew me.
-To show them that dreams can come true.
+I wanted to show them that dreams can come true.
 I wanted them to know that Italy means so much to me that I would even cycle all the way to get there!

 Linda Edge, Cycling UK member and novice cycle tourist

 When I told them we were going to Dijon, they were all saying: "Ah mais c'est loin!
 Bon courage!".
 I lost count of the number of times people said that to me.
 One wee man actually put his hands to his head in horror!
 Both of our Garmins had run out of battery.
-We cycled over the rolling hills appreciating the beauty around us until we began to weary.
-Luckily, we found a little patisserie just before it was closing and the wee lady made us up a baguette with some pork pate', delicious!
+We cycled over the rolling hills appreciating the beauty around us until we began to tire.
+Luckily, we found a little patisserie just before it was closing and the lady made us up a baguette with some pork paté, delicious!
 That and a big bar of chocolate did the trick.
 It was getting dark and there were no street lights, Denis was aware that we had to get to Dijon as fast as we could.
-We arrived in Dijon at 9.50pm exhausted but also delighted that we had made it.
-90 miles done, 12 hours on the road!
+We arrived in Dijon at 9.50pm exhausted but also delighted that we had made it: 90 miles done, 12 hours on the road.
 It had been a long day but a lovely one.
-It was by asking that we finally got to Dijon!

 In hindsight, perhaps I would have got to Italy a lot quicker if I had had a better idea of how to get there!
 However, being unsure of the route made it more of an adventure and I did get to meet a lot of lovely people along the way.